Optimal minimax rate of learning nonlocal interaction kernels: Settings and inverse problem in large sample limit

-The function classes play a crucial role in nonparametric regression as they quantify the smoothness of the functions.
-In this section, we recall the definitions of the Sobolev and H\"oder classes and introduce two key assumptions on the functions.
+Function classes play a pivotal role in nonparametric regression by quantifying important properties of the underlying functions, such as smoothness, boundedness, and integrability.
+In this section, we introduce weighted Sobolev classes where the ground truth $\phi_*$ belongs, connect them with classical H\"older classes, and introduce two key assumptions on the function classes that connect the Sobolev embedding.

+Without loss of generality, we assume that $[0, 1] \subseteq \operatorname{supp}(\rho')$ and focus our kernel estimation on $[0, 1]$.
+In practice, this interval can be replaced by a compact subset of $\operatorname{supp}(\rho')$, for instance, the set $\{\rho' \ge \tau\}$ for some threshold $\tau > 0$ as in \cite{LMT21_JMLR, LMT22, LZTM19pnas}.
+Consequently, the function space for learning becomes $L^2_{\rho} = L^2_{\rho}([0, 1])$, with Sobolev and H\"{o}lder classes being subsets of this space.
+For brevity, we will omit the explicit domain of the functions whenever the context is clear.